ideaflare/embark/README.md

 ##Development

-To check out current developments go to [embarkdb on trello](https://trello.com/b/rtqlPmrM/development) & please feel free to contact me @ embarkDB@gmail.com with any feedback, suggestions or to get involved!
+To check out current developments go to [embarkdb on trello](https://trello.com/b/rtqlPmrM/development) & please feel free to contact embarkDB@gmail.com with any feedback, suggestions or to get involved!